Are you planning to open a current account in any of the Nigerian Banks?

 Let’s examine UBA’s process of opening a Business Current account for example.
-UBA prides itself as ‘offering various financing products which are suitable for the different needs of corporate businesses’.
+UBA prides itself on ‘offering various financing products which are suitable for the different needs of corporate businesses’.
 Their goal is easy; make banking easier by caring for your needs’.

 They currently have three types of Business/Corporate Accounts

-- Corporate Current Account: Provides businesses with an easy way to administer their cash flows daily where banking transactions can be transacted daily via cheques, cards or other digital banking channels at no extra cost.
+- Corporate Current Account: Provides businesses with an easy way to administer their cash flows daily where banking transactions can be transacted daily via cheques, cards, or other digital banking channels at no extra cost.

 Let’s also check out another Bank, Union Bank.
-Union Bank prides itself on offering solutions that allows businesses benefit from their personalized Business Banking solutions.
+Union Bank prides itself on offering solutions that allow businesses to benefit from their personalized Business Banking solutions.
 Their solutions are flexible and offer convenient services with attractive features.
 They can help you grow your business by providing competitive and innovative products and services that are specially tailored for you.